Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/REV20220427A/README.md

 ## Recommended Cables

-The knob expansion board will function with either a DB15 or DB9 connector.
+The Knob expansion board will function with either a DB15 or DB9 connector.
 Only one cable is required, however multiple can be plugged in to the board at one time.